binaryoutcast/retired-xul-platform/README.md

 ## But I want old stuff on even older stuff like XP?

-Then get to it.
-I'd consider a branch for a legit effort but I'd only be doing overview and seeing if it breaks levels of testing, when I get around to it.
+That isn't a question.
+Still, you best get to it.
+I'd totally consider a non-blocking branch for a legit effort but I'd only be doing overseeing and occasional testing, when I get around to it.
 So if you bust the tree, you have to fix it.
 Same goes for other os as well.
 Other than Windows and Linux that is.

 ## How do I build it cause you aren't doing exactly what *they* do?